grippy/tempest/DESIGN.md

 - A task must implement a handle function that takes a byte vector as input and returns a `TaskResult`
 - A `TaskResult` (`Result<Option<Vec<Msg>>, TaskError>`) is sent back to the `TopologyService` as an acknowledgement of completion.
-- A `TaskResult` may contain the original message or new messages for handling by descendent pipeline tasks.
+- A `TaskResult` may contain the original message or generate new messages for handling by downstream pipeline tasks.
 - A `TaskResult` may contain a None response which means we ack the message and nothing else should happen downstream for this original message.
 - A `TaskResult` may return an `TaskError`.